Our Philosophy

 Thus, Nikon/Canon/Sony's profitability doesn't depend so much on their making the best camera (physically speaking), their profitability depends on adding new "features" to their operating system that will DIFFERENTIATE their cameras from their competition, and more importantly, features that will abstract the process of photography into a framework that they can have more exclusive control over.

-The idea is that if photographers spend several years building their responses and muscle memory around one very unique operating system (ie: one unique set of features, terms, and icons), then those photographers are far less likely to want to switch brands, because doing so would mean having to learn an entirely new system, an entirely new vocabulary, and an entirely different muscle memory.
+The idea is that if photographers spend several years building their methodology around one unique operating system (one unique set of features, terms, and icons), then those photographers are far less likely to want to switch brands, because doing so would mean having to learn an entirely new system, an entirely new vocabulary, and an entirely different muscle memory.

-This is why camera companies have put great amounts of effort into intentionally engineering a lot of unnecessary differences into our cameras, as nearly every advancement these companies make is about establishing their own “brand identity,” far more than it’s about improving your photography.
+This is why camera companies have put great amounts of effort into intentionally engineering a lot of unnecessary differences into our cameras.
+In fact, nearly every “advancement” these companies have made over the past few decades has been far more about establishing their own “brand identity,” as opposed to developing any new mechanisms that might actually improve your photography.

 Professional photographers now whole-heartedly believe that the key to their success, their expertise, and their legitimacy, is to master the proprietary technologies marketed to them by Canon/Sony/Nikon/Adobe.